animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/boot-gemfire-with-gfsh-servers.md

 ### <a id="spring-boot-app"></a>The Spring Boot, VMware GemFire `ClientCache`, Web Application

-Let's start by creating a Spring Boot, Web application to expose our Web Service using Spring Web MVC, running as an VMware GemFire client, connected to our VMware GemFire servers.
+We start by creating a Spring Boot, Web application to expose our Web Service using Spring Web MVC, running as an VMware GemFire client, connected to our VMware GemFire servers.
 The Web application will use Spring Session backed by VMware GemFire